-- Financial aid disbursements are based on the student's enrollment status at the time of disbursement.
+- Financial aid disbursements are based on the student's enrollment status at the time of disbursement and the financial aid census date, which is not the same as the Last Day to Request a Refund (LDRR) for the term.
 Students should register for all classes at the beginning of the term to ensure that classes will count toward enrollment status for financial aid.
 Disbursements will only be made for classes that have started.
-If a student is registered at the time of the first disbursement, for a class that starts later in the term, future disbursements will be made IF the student's enrollment status is increased.
-Classes added to the student's schedule after the initial aid disbursement cannot usually be considered in the financial aid enrollment status disbursement of aid.
+If a student is registered at the time of the first disbursement, for a class that starts later in the term, future disbursements will be made IF the student's enrollment status is increased and the student attends.
+Classes added to the student's schedule after the initial aid disbursement cannot usually be considered in the financial aid enrollment status or disbursement of aid.
 Additional disbursements will only occur IF subsequent courses increase the student's enrollment status. - Disbursement of some scholarships will be made after regular registration at the start of each semester. - Students receiving Pell Grants may charge tuition, fees, books, and certain required supplies/kits to their financial aid, up to the maximum scheduled amount.
 When any additional funds remain after deducting the cost of tuition/fees and books/supplies, the student will receive a payment of the semester balance, if any, after their attendance and course load has been verified. - In order to provide accurate and sound accounting procedures, Pell awards are based on the initial calculation of eligibility and enrollment status.
-If a student's enrollment status changes prior to disbursement, a recalculation will occur and an adjusted disbursement will be issued to reflect the updated enrollment status.
-However, there will be no
+If a student's

-- recalculation for changes after disbursement except for total withdrawals, never attended (NA), and classes not eligible for aid. - The College can make awards based on multiple census dates in a single term but the census dates cannot be combined.
-EXAMPLE 1 A student enrolled in full 16-week courses and courses that begin later in the semester, can be awarded for all courses as long as the registration is done at the beginning of the semester.
-EXAMPLE 2 A student registered after the start of the semester, only for courses that begin later in the semester, could be awarded but only for those second session courses. - Financial aid disbursements are issued through direct deposit via BankMobile.
+- enrollment status changes prior to disbursement, a recalculation will occur and an adjusted disbursement will be issued to reflect the updated enrollment status.
+Recalculations will also be made if the student's enrollment status changes after disbursement due to failure to attend through the FA census date, student withdraws, never attends (NA), or is registered for classes not eligible for financial aid. - Financial aid disbursements are issued through direct deposit via BankMobile.
 Students will receive information packets with instructions on how to enroll in direct deposit using an existing bank account, or by establishing a BankMobile Vibe checking account.
 Students are strongly encouraged to set up their account preference as soon as possible, to ensure that refunds are received in a timely manner. - Students who do not enroll in direct deposit will receive their financial aid disbursement by postal mail, 21 days after the original disbursement date.
 Checks will be mailed to students at their address of record OR the address listed on the student's FAFSA application.
 If the addresses are different, the student may designate one address where the check will be mailed.
 The address of record is the address the student used on their latest application for admission unless a change of address request has been completed.
 If the address has changed since initial admission to the College, contact Student Development by calling (252) 246-1281 see Change of Personal Information.